AICourseSelection/courseai/Documentation/Semester_2/Sprint_1/user-story.md

 # User-story for testing

-  1. As a first year anu student, I want to enrol in Bachelor of Software Engineering (Honours) in 2018.
+  1. As a first year ANU student, I want to enrol in Bachelor of Software Engineering (Honours) in 2018.
   2. As a Bachelor of Software Engineering (Honours) student, I want to add an AI Specialisation to my degree and fill up my elective slots with it.
 I want to add a Data Science Major to my degree as well.
   3. As a user, I have completed my planner so I want to submit my degree plan.
   4. As a user, I want to reset my degree planner and start from scratch.